MicroWorkshop | Robotics – May 27

-Welcome to the Micro-Workshop on Robotics Research!
-Presenting will be an impressive group of experts that together cover a considerable breadth of robotics research – including human-robot interactions, storm tracking via UAVs, underwater robotics, and autonomous vehicles.
-Dr. Christopher Clark will moderate the workshop.
-Any questions can be emailed directly to him at clarkAThmc.edu.
+Presenting was an impressive group of experts that together covered a considerable breadth of robotics research – including human-robot interactions, storm tracking via UAVs, underwater robotics, and autonomous vehicles.
+Dr. Christopher Clark moderated the workshop.

 Eric Frew | Designing and Using Flying Robots to Study Tornados, Nature’s Most Violent Storms